adampatterson/Axe/README.md

 The Axe Helpers will load a couple packages

 - nesbot/carbon
 - tightenco/collect
+- laravel/helpers
--   laravel/helpers"
+- vlucas/phpdotenv

+_Functions in the parent theme should be wrapped with `function_exists` any conflicts in the child theme._

 ---